CristianLopez3/reactive-java/README.md

 # Reactive-programming-using-reactor

-This project has the necessary code for the reactive programming course using Project Reactor
+This project has the necessary code for the reactive programming course using Project Reactor, sorry if you find SpanEnglish, I'm learning English and I'm trying to improve it.

 * Reactive programming use Functional style code.